Diseases and Symptoms articole page

 Why does stress cause tinnitus?

 The causes of tinnitus are not yet fully understood.
 Doctors and researchers from all over the world are investigating this disorder.
-However, in the case of stress-induced tinnitus, a possible chemical factor that triggers tinnitus under stressful conditions has been identified: the increase in glutamate.
+However, in the case of stress-induced tinnitus, a possible chemical factor that triggers tinnitus under stressful conditions has been identified: an increase in glutamate.

 Glutamate is a neurotransmitter, an element of the nervous system that connects neurons.
 When its production increases excessively, for example, in high emotional or physical stress, neurons become overloaded, as they receive too many excitatory signals.
 As a result, damage can be found in some areas of the brain, including the acoustic nerve, aiding the correct transmission of sounds.
 In this case, stress-induced tinnitus can develop.